Rookie: American football

-In the National Football League a rookie is any player who is in their first season in the NFL, having never signed a contract with an NFL team before.
+In the National Football League a rookie is any player who is in their first season playing professional football, having never signed a contract with a professional team before.
 The NFL awards the best rookie with the Associated Press NFL Rookie of the Year Award, as voted upon the Associated Press.
 In the NFL, rookies have special contract rules which limit how much a team can pay them as well as limiting the length of the contract, as per stipulations laid out in the NFL Collective Bargaining Agreement.

 Auto racing

-NASCAR and INDYCAR rookies are denoted by a yellow stripe on sections of the car as prescribed in the respective rule books.
+NASCAR and INDYCAR rookies (and non-rookie NASCAR drivers who are making their first start at a track that is not holding its first race) are denoted by a yellow stripe on sections of the car as prescribed in the respective rule books.
 In NASCAR, the rookie stripe is located on the tail panel of the race car.

 NASCAR

 The following rules are for rookie status in a national series: